 Scotts Run almost became a cluster of 309 homes after a developer purchased the land in 1966.
 Fortunately, the community and government officials successfully lobbied to preserve the area and the U.S. Department of the Interior eventually purchased the land.

-Here are some more segments of the Potomac Heritage Trail in Northern Virginia that are fun hikes close to DC:
+Explore more of the Potomac Heritage National Scenic Trail in Northern Virginia on these nice hikes close to DC:

 - Turkey Run Park Hike Along the Potomac